streamnative/oxia/docs/proto/client.md

 ### BatchRequest
 A batch request.
 Applies the batches of requests.
-Requests are processed in positional order within batches and the batch types are processed in the following order: puts, deletes, ranged_deletes, gets, ranged_gets.
+Requests are processed in positional order within batches and the batch types are processed in the following order: puts, deletes, delete_ranges, gets, get_ranges.

 | Field | Type | Label | Description |